What Are Soft Skills?

 To ask for feedback, turn to your manager, recent project collaborators, or other colleagues you’ve built relationships with.

+Soft skills are important workplace skills that can transfer into nearly any career.
 Continue working on your workplace skills with Coursera.
 Browse popular workplace skills courses from top institutions and industry leaders, or check out IBM’s People and Soft Skills for Professional and Personal Success Specialization.
+You can explore presentation skills, professional development, communication skills, and more.
 Sign up for a free seven-day, all-access trial and start learning today.

 Coursera Plus